FAQs: Currently Enrolled Students

 We recommend that students speak with a financial aid officer if they have any questions on this topic prior to making their housing and meal plan selections.

 Financial aid generally can be used to help cover the expenses of a study abroad program that grants academic credit during the Fall or Spring semesters.
-As part of the application process for studying abroad, the Office for Global Programs (OGP) requires students to meet with a financial aid officer to discuss the impact on the financial aid award.
-Please bring in the OGP form to meet with an officer during any of our walk-in hours.
+As part of the application process for studying abroad, the Center for Undergraduate Global Engagement (UGE) suggests that students speak with a financial aid officer to discuss the impact on the financial aid award.

 Yes.
 The Health Service Fee is a mandatory fee to all students residing on campus, and enables students access to the services offered by Columbia’s Health Services (the on-campus infirmary).